czgaming94/neon/README.md

 ##### :addColor(color, name)
 > Add a color to the global GUI interface with the given name.
 Call with `Neon.color("name")`
 ##### :add(type, name)
-> Add an element to the GUI interface with the given name.
+> Add an element of the given type to the GUI interface with the given name.
 Call with `Neon:child("name")`
 ##### :addBox(name)
 > Add a box element to the GUI interface.
 ##### :addText(name)